Alberta Condo Board Risks: Reserve Funds & Governance

 But the real issue:

-• Bylaws often don’t clearly define responsibility
+• Alberta condo Bylaws often don’t clearly define responsibility

 • Chargebacks create disputes between owners and boards